dupgit/sauvegarde/packaging/voidlinux/README.md

 ## Changelog

+* 2015-12-05 changes sauvegarde package to cdpfgl the new name of the project
-* 2016-11-20 use sourcefile from src.delhomme.org instead of github.com.
+* 2015-11-20 use sourcefile from src.delhomme.org instead of github.com.
 * 2015-11-xx cdpfgl version 0.0.6: basic runtime tests are fine.
 * 2015-11-xx initial revision of this documentation